 There are only 5 days until Christmas.
 Are you ready?
 Is your tree up?
 Decorated?
 Have you made Christmas cookies?
 Bought presents?
 Wrapped them?
 Made neighbor gifts?
 Done a homemade advent calendar?
 Delivered Christmas food to a needy family?
-Hand addressed your Christmas cards?
+Did you hand-address your Christmas cards?

 Or are you like me?
 Your gifts are strewn across the living room floor.
-Your kids are wearing their pajamas in the middle of the afternoon.
+The kids are wearing their pajamas in the middle of the afternoon.
 Your sink is full of dirty dishes.
 You burnt the Christmas cookies.
 You still can’t figure out what to get your father-in-law.
-You have unaddressed Christmas cards on your counter.
+Plus you have unaddressed Christmas cards on your counter.
 And you can’t even find your keys.

 But did you know Christmas started with a mother?

 Mary was a newlywed.
 And very pregnant.
 She was about 100 miles from home.
 She wasn’t in a hospital.
 Not even in a house.
 She gave birth in a barn.
 With smelly animals.
 And probably only a strange midwife to help.
 She didn’t lay her new son in a crib.
-She didn’t set him in a swing.
+There was no swing for him.
 She didn’t wrap him in her new Moby.
-She put him in a feeding trough–where hours before animals had slobbered and snorted and chewed.
+She put him in a feeding trough where animals had slobbered and snorted and chewed hours before.

 But Mary didn’t get stressed out.
 She didn’t whine or complain.
 The Bible tells us she “treasured all these things in her heart”.
-She thought the mess and the craziness was beautiful.
+She thought the mess and the craziness were beautiful.

 What will you treasure in your heart this Christmas?